-$Y_{00}^{LB}$ and $Y_{00}^{UB}$ are the theoretical upper and lower bound of the outcome distribution of the untreated in the pre-treatment period.
-We impose outcome mean dominance Assumption \ref{mean dominance} (c) to shrink the bounds as these are wide bounds.
-Imposing this assumption, we can tighten the upper bound of $\mathbbm{E}[Y_{0}^{*}(0)|D=0, NOO]$.
+$Y_{0}^{LB}$ and $Y_{0}^{UB}$ are the theoretical upper and lower bounds of the potential outcome distribution in the pre-treatment period.
+We impose the outcome mean dominance Assumption \ref{mean dominance} (c) to shrink the bounds, as these are wide bounds.
+Imposing this assumption, we can tighten the upper bound of $\mathbbm{E}[Y_{0}^{\ast}(0)|D=0, NOO]$.
 Then

-Where $\mathbbm{E}[Y_{0}^{*}(0)|D=0, OOO]$ can be point identified under positive monotonicity assumption as $\mathbbm{E}[Y_{0}|D=0,S_{0}=1, S_{1}=1]$ considering the untreated observed in both periods.Thus,
+where $\mathbbm{E}[Y_{0}^{\ast}(0)|D=0, OOO]$ can be point identified under positive monotonicity assumption as $\mathbbm{E}[Y_{0}|D=0,S_{0}=1, S_{1}=1]$ considering the untreated observed in both periods.
+Thus,